 - 37. Student progression will be considered at the end of each term, including the summer term for Accelerated Degree students.
 The main progression point will be at the end of each stage of study.
 However, interim progression decisions may be taken where a student has failed to engage or does not have the academic prerequisites to continue.
 Students who have received grades of NS in all modules in a term will normally be required to withdraw. - 38.
 The Programme Assessment Board oversees student progression.
 A student has the right to appeal against a decision of the Programme Assessment Board, in line with the Academic Appeals Procedure. - 39.
 Standard progression at the end of a stage of full-time study is completion of 120 credits with passing grades.
 Such students will be eligible to proceed to the next stage of the degree programme.
 Students progressing from stage 3 of an integrated Master's degree programme require passing grades in 120 credits in stage 3, with a stage GPA of at least 2.5.
-Students in stage 4 of the MSci programme must maintain a stage GPA of at least 2.5 to progress to stage 5 - 40.
-The Programme Assessment Board may opt to condone one module of up to 20 credits with an overall grade of MF, per stage of study.
-Condonement may be used at the end of year PAB only if a student has no more than 40 credits outstanding.
+Students in stage 4 of the MSci programme must maintain a stage GPA of at least 2.5 to progress to stage 5. - 40.
+The Programme Assessment Board (PAB) may opt to condone one module of up to 20 credits with an overall grade of MF, per stage of study.
+Condonement2 may be used at the end of year PAB only if a student has no more than 40 credits outstanding.
 Students who have a module condoned will receive a grade point of 1.0 for that module, for the purposes of calculating classification.
-Condonement may not be applied where a module has been identified as a Core Prerequisite, is integral to achieving the stage learning outcomes, or is required as part of Professional, Statutory and Regulatory Body's (PSRB) validation. - 41.
-Where a student has studied abroad the Programme Assessment Board may opt to condone the equivalent of up to 20 SCQF credits of marginally failed modules taken during their study abroad, where no Condonement is applied to Abertay modules. - 42.
-Students who have passed 100 credits of a stage will be permitted to proceed to the next stage, but will be required to take the failed module, or an agreed substitute module, in the next academic year as a carried module, unless the failed module is a prerequisite that must be passed in order to progress to the next stage.
-Students may not progress to stage 5 of an integrated Master's programme carrying failed modules. - 43.
-Students who have passed at least 60 credits, but fewer than 100 credits of a stage, or who have failed a prerequisite module, will be required, if eligible, to undertake repeat study in the following year in order to retake the modules in which they have not achieved a passing grade, or to take agreed substitute modules.
-Students who undertake repeat study in stage 4 may not progress to stage 5 of an integrated Master's programme.
+Condonement may not be applied where a module has been identified as a Core Prerequisite, is integral to achieving the stage learning outcomes, or is required as part of Professional, Statutory and Regulatory Body's (PSRB) validation.